 Reclaim Your Well-Being & Purpose: The Transformative Power of a Sabbatical

-We move so fast that we rarely stop to ask: How am I really doing?
-Slowing down isn’t the solution—it’s the first step.
+Somewhere along the way, my life sped up.
+It got so fast, so tough, so overwhelming, that I stopped asking myself the simplest question: How am I really doing?Slowing down isn’t the solution—it’s the first step.
 Stillness reveals what we’ve been pushing through, ignoring, or numbing.
 Only then can we begin the renewal process—whether that means deep rest, reconnecting with ourselves, or making intentional shifts in how we live and work.

 For years, I thought I could outwork exhaustion.
 I had been raised to believe that if you were on time, you were late.
 If you weren’t pushing yourself to the limit, you weren’t doing enough.
 That mindset carried me through school, into my career, and eventually into more than a decade in the tech industry—where I was constantly juggling back-to-back deadlines, global meetings at odd hours, and the pressure to always be available.
 I convinced myself that a weekend getaway or an extra hour of sleep would be enough to recharge.
 It never was.

-Then came the moment I didn’t see coming - an organizational restructuring and elimination of my role.
+Then came the moment I didn’t see coming—an organizational restructuring and elimination of my role.
 Suddenly, I had a choice: immediately throw myself into the stress of job hunting or do something I had never done before—pause.
 I chose the latter.
 I took a sabbatical.

 Why Slowing Down Is the First Step to Renewal